 When two parallel lines are cut by the same line, any pair of corresponding angles formed are congruent.
 It makes sense, doesn't it?
 If the lines cut by the transversal are parallel, then the intersections produced are "clones" of one another.

-The figure on the right shows two intersecting lines with four labeled angles. ∠A is supplementary to ∠B, and ∠D supp. ∠B.
+The figure below shows two intersecting lines with four labeled angles. ∠A is supplementary to ∠B, and ∠D supp. ∠B.